samereberlin/LibroJS/README.md

 ## Default application page:
 The default application page is the first _body's child_ class _page_ element, which means that the first request to the basic URL _../index.html_ (without page specification) will be redirected to _../index.html#firstPage_.
-If we need to set any other element, we can use _WebApp.setDefaultPageId('pageId')_ function API, as demonstrated in the following example (<a href="https://cdn.rawgit.com/samereberlin/WebApp/master/www/examples/ex02.0_setDefaultPageId.html#secondPage" target="_blank">live preview</a>):
+If we need to set any other element, we can use _WebApp.setDefaultPageId('pageId')_ public API, as demonstrated in the following example (<a href="https://cdn.rawgit.com/samereberlin/WebApp/master/www/examples/ex02.0_setDefaultPageId.html#secondPage" target="_blank">live preview</a>):

 ```html
 <div class="page" id="firstPage">